aau-claaudia/hpc/docs/ai-cloud/additional-guides/run-jobs-beyond-the-default-qota.md

 ## Unprivileged mode

 An infinite number of jobs can be launched using the flag `--qos=unprivileged`.
-This is available to all users.
+You will also have to specify your expected walltime (currently a maximum of 6 days - `6-00-00-00`)  This is available to all users.

 ```
-srun --qos=unprivileged bash -c 'env | grep SLURM'
+srun --qos=unprivileged --time=2-00:00:00 bash -c 'env | grep SLURM'
 ```

 It's important to be aware of the conditions for launching your jobs with the `unprivileged` QOS; if a request for the same resources is made, the job will be interrupted and placed in the queue, where it will remain until the resources become available again.